Shopping for teenage girls can be overwhelming! We have the Ultimate list of 50 must-have items on every teenage girls’ Christmas List.

 Hydroflask Water Bottle: It may not seem like an exciting present, but it is actually at the top of my daughter’s Wish List, because apparently “everyone carries one around school.”
 My daughter wants to stay more hydrated during the day?
 Sign me up.
 Plus any water bottle that keeps a drink cold for 24 hours is pretty amazing, so I’m buying one for myself.

 Loopy Phone Case: When I asked my daughter which type of phone case is popular right now, she immediately said Loopy’s.
 These cases have a loop on the back to hold the phone easier while texting or getting that perfect selfie.
+But if you think maybe they won’t like a Loopy phone case, consider getting a nice case and then getting a cute PopSocket.
+You won’t regret it!

 Hammock: There are indoor hammocks that can be hung in the girl’s bedroom (which are SUPER cool), but even these inexpensive outdoor hammocks are fun because they can be taken on hikes, to a park, or even in the backyard and strung between a couple trees or posts.
 There are actually parks in my area of the country that have posts specifically for “hammocking” with friends.